Nick2253/ultimate-ctsv3-manual/README.md

-# ultimate-ctsv3-manual
+# Ultimate CTS-V Gen 3 Owners Manual
-Typesetting code for the Ultimate CTS-V Gen 3 Owners Manual.
+This repository contains the LaTeX source files and related pictures and fonts necessary to compile the "Ultimate CTS-V Gen 3 Owners Manual".